linsalrob/PhiSpy/README.md

 TO TEST THE PROGRAM

 1. `% cd PhiSpy`
-2. `% ./PhiSpy.py -i Test_Organism/160490.1/ -o output_directory -t 25`
+2. `% python PhiSpy.py -i tests/160490.1/ -o output_directory -t 25`

-Test_Organism/160490.1/ is a seed annotation directory for genome 'Streptococcus pyogenes M1 GAS'.
+tests/160490.1/ is a seed annotation directory for genome 'Streptococcus pyogenes M1 GAS'.
 You will find the output files of this genome at output_directory.